What type of file will I get for the Kindle?

 Can you format a book in a non-English language?

 Certainly!
-We’ve done many books in different languages (French, German, Spanish and Polish just to name a few of the languages we’ve worked in), and we would be happy to work on more.
-Please note that we can’t do books in Japanese or Chinese.
+We’ve done many books in different languages (French, German, Spanish, and Polish just to name a few of the languages we’ve worked in), and we would be happy to work on more.
+Please note that we can’t do books in Japanese, Chinese or Korean.

 I want my Kindle/epub book to look exactly like my Word file!